Generation Jones is the largest generation you may never have heard of, and it may be the last generation to stand against socialism.

 Generation Jones is wholly unique because our perspective is unique.
 We were the first generation to go out and purchase Ataris, VCRs, CD players, microwaves and those monstrously sized computers that just flashed a DOS prompt at us.
 We found MTV on cable and we made it great.
 We raised our children on keyboards and early Sega games and, as Windows developed, we embraced computing with enthusiasm even though we had slow dial-up internet service and most websites were hideously designed and frustrating to navigate.
 And yet, we had a love of books and remember the libraries of our childhood.

-As my brother so astutely observed, if Trump is able to carry us into 2024, it is Generation Jones that will be all that is left standing in the way of Ilhan Omar, Rashida Tlaib and Alexandria Ocasio-Cortez, who are gunning for their New Green Deal, even though it isn’t new at all.
+As my brother so astutely observed, if Trump is able to carry us into 2024, it is Generation Jones that will be all that is left standing in the way of Ilhan Omar, Rashida Tlaib and Alexandria Ocasio-Cortez, who are gunning for their New Green Deal and open borders.
 Although we were the first generation to grow up celebrating Earth Day in school and taught to care about the environment, believe in racial equality, working and living among people of other races, today we are sneeringly called fascists, racists, Nazis, deplorables and smelly Walmart people.
 It’s insulting because our generation was really the first generation to enjoy racial harmony and embrace women’s rights.

 We are told that this great nation we have been a part of, isn’t really all that great.
 That the United States is an unfair patriarchy and that everything should be free.
 Generation Jones isn’t retiring yet, but we are the first generation to hope that it will still be there when we need it because billions of our government dollars are being spent on illegal immigrants and three- and four-generation welfare recipients and, of course, countless unnecessary wars.